Ersanio/snes-assembly-book/docs/the-basics/memory.md

 As established earlier, an address may contain only one byte.
 If you access a certain address in 16-bit mode, it means you actually access both "address" and "address+1", because a 16-bit number consists of two bytes.

-Here’s a drawing to get a general overview of the basic SNES memory (also known as a memory map):
+Here's a drawing to get a general overview of the basic SNES memory (also known as a memory map):

 ![The &#x201C;LoROM&#x201D; Memory Map](../.gitbook/assets/memory.png)